Detry322/object-detect-demo/README.md

-# faster-rcnn-demo
+# object-detect-demo
-A demo of faster-rcnn running in tensorflow on iOS and Android
+A demo of object detection using faster-rcnn running in tensorflow on iOS and Android.

 ## Setup